We have a number of resources and guidelines that can help with experimental design.

 The ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines have been developed by the NC3Rs and are intended to improve standards of reporting and ensure that the data from animal experiments can be fully evaluated and utilised.
 When planning animal studies, please take a look at guidelines from the NC3Rs for experimental design.
 Researchers using animals are expected to give appropriate consideration to the 3Rs (Replacement, Refinement and Reduction), make use of the ARRIVE guidelines when designing their experiments, and ensure that they report animal-based studies in accordance with the ARRIVE guidelines as far as possible, taking into account the specific editorial policies of the journal concerned.

-To get more tips about implenting the 3Rs into your grant applications you can watch a video from our ‘Grant writing for success workshop’.
+To get more tips about implementing the 3Rs into your grant applications by watching the video below.